Prof. Dr. Florian Egli

 Doctoral Researcher

 Prior to joining PPGT, Clemens served at the European Central Bank with a focus on climate scenario analysis, including chairing work for the Network for Greening the Financial System.
-He gained further professional experience in financial policy and climate tech at the UN Environment Programme Finance Initiative, Siemens Energy and others.
+He gained further professional experience in financial policy and industry at the UN Environment Programme Finance Initiative, Siemens Energy and others.

 Clemens holds a Master’s Degree in Management & Technology from TUM, with a focus on energy markets and energy technology and academic stays in Zurich, Milan and Copenhagen.
 He conducted his Master’s thesis at the Potsdam Institute for Climate Impact Research on the topic of fossil fuel corporate financing.